Scales and warts survey

 How to take part

-2. If you see any of the species, make a note of how many you saw, when and where.
+1. If you see any of the species, make a note of how many you saw, when and where.
+Try to give as much information as possible about where it was so we can get an accurate location.
 We are interested in sightings from anywhere, not just moorland habitats.

 If you see an adder or a lizard look to see if it is an adult or a juvenile (the postcard has details of how to tell these life stages apart).
 If you see a toad, record how many you saw and whether or not it is in a pond or waterbody.
 If you find toadspawn, you don't need to count individual spawn strings.

 Finally, try and take a photo if it is possible to do so without getting too close or disturbing the animal.
 This will help us to verify your sighting.